dbt-labs/docs.getdbt.com/website/docs/community/spotlight/sam-debruyn.md

 ## What have you learned from community members?
 What do you hope others can learn from you?

 dbt doesn't only shine when you're using it, but also under the hood. dbt's codebase is very approachable and consistently well written with code that is clean, elegant, and easy to understand.
-When you're thinking about a potential feature, a bugfix, or building integrations with dbt, just go to Slack or GitHub and see what you can do to make that happen.
+When you're thinking about a potential feature, a bugfix, or building integrations with dbt, just go to <a href="https://www.getdbt.com/community/join-the-community/" rel="noopener noreferrer" target="_blank">Slack</a> or <a href="https://github.com/dbt-labs" rel="noopener noreferrer" target="_blank">Github</a> and see what you can do to make that happen.
 You can contribute by discussing potential features, adding documentation, writing code, and more.
 You don't need to be a Python expert to get started.

 ## Anything else interesting you want to tell us?

-<a href="https://www.getdbt.com/community" rel="noopener noreferrer" target="_blank">The dbt community</a> is one of the biggest data communities globally, but also the most welcoming one.
+The dbt community is one of the biggest data communities globally, but also the most welcoming one.
 It's amazing how nice, friendly, and approachable everyone is.
 It's great to be part of this community.